InfinitumForm/cf-geoplugin/readme.txt

 These two shortcodes also show or hide everything inside it, depending on the your needs.

-**GOOGLE MAP:** If you whant to place simple google map in your post or page, you just need to place shortcode [cfgeo_map] and your visitor will see own city on google map by default.
+**GOOGLE MAP:** If you want to place simple Google Map in your post or page, you just need to place shortcode [cfgeo_map] and your visitor will see own location on Google Map by default.

-Like example, you can display own company street address inside Google map like this: `[cfgeo_map longitude="-74.0059" latitude="40.7128" zoom="15"]` and pointer will show your street and place where you work.
+Like example, you can display own company street address inside Google Map like this: `[cfgeo_map longitude="-74.0059" latitude="40.7128" zoom="15"]` and pointer will show your street and place where you work.

-Google map also allow you to use HTML inside map and display info bar:
+Google Map also allow you to use HTML inside map and display info bar:

 `[cfgeo_map longitude="-74.0059" latitude="40.7128" zoom="15" title="My Company Name"]
    <h3>My Company Name<h3>